Gareon Conley

-Gareon Conley (born June 29, 1995) is a former American football cornerback.
-He played college football at Ohio State and was drafted by the Oakland Raiders in the first round of the 2017 NFL Draft.
+Gareon Conley (born June 29, 1995) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Oakland Raiders in the first round of the 2017 NFL draft.
+He has also played for the Houston Texans and DC Defenders of the United Football League (UFL).

-Early years
+Early life

 Conley attended Massillon Washington High School in Massillon, Ohio, where he played high school football.
 On defense, he was a cornerback, and on offense, he was a wide receiver.
 As a senior, he had 25 tackles and an interception on defense and 50 receptions and 16 touchdowns on offense.
 Conley originally committed to the University of Michigan to play college football but later changed his choice to Ohio State University.

 College career

 After redshirting his first year at Ohio State in 2013, Conley played in all 15 games as a redshirt freshman in 2014, recording 16 tackles.
 He became a starter his sophomore year in 2015, starting all 13 games and finishing with 49 tackles and two interceptions.
-On November 29, 2016, Conley was named Second-team All-Big Ten by the Coaches and Third-team by the media.
-After the 2016 season, Conley decided to forgo his senior year and enter the 2017 NFL Draft.
+On November 29, 2016, Conley was named Second-team All-Big Ten Conference by the Coaches and Third-team by the media.
+After the 2016 season, Conley decided to forgo his senior year and enter the 2017 NFL draft.

 Professional career

 Pre-draft

 Conley received an invitation to the NFL Combine and completed all the combine and positional drills.
 He also participated at Ohio State's Pro Day, but chose to only perform positional drills for representatives and scouts in attendance.
 NFL Draft experts and analysts projected Conley to be selected in the first round.
 He was ranked the second best cornerback, behind Ohio State teammate Marshon Lattimore, by NFLDraftScout.com, ESPN, and NFL analyst Mike Mayock.
 He was also ranked the fourth best cornerback by Sports Illustrated.

-Just days prior to the 2017 NFL Draft, a woman accused Conley of rape, claiming it had occurred earlier in the month in a hotel room in Cleveland.
+Just days prior to the 2017 NFL draft, a woman accused Conley of rape, claiming it had occurred earlier in the month in a hotel room in Cleveland.
 Conley, in a statement, strongly denied the allegations.
 It was speculated he may fall out of the first round of the draft due to the sexual assault claims.
 A grand jury ruled not to charge Conley on July 31, 2017.